Francesca Lechi: Career

 Lechi died in 1806.
 The date and place of her burial are unknown.

 Personal life

 Lechi ran away from home to marry Francesco Ghirardi, a lawyer from the Republic of Venice, on 21 August 1793.
 He was a family friend and twenty years her senior.
 They had a daughter named Carolina.

 Representations

-A miniature portrait of Lechi on ivory, by Giovanni Battista Gigola, which shows her her bare-breasted in a provocative pose, is held in the collection of the Metropolitan Museum of Art in New York City.
+A miniature portrait of Lechi on ivory, by Giovanni Battista Gigola, which shows her bare-breasted in a provocative pose, is held in the collection of the Metropolitan Museum of Art in New York City.

 An oil painting of Lechi with her daughter Carolina was painted c.
 1800–1801.